Working in Market - Japan

 Special interest

 - Australia is the most popular destination for overseas school excursion programs from Japan.
-Major travel agents handling this market include JTB, KNT, NTA, TOBU TOP TOURs and Asahi Travel International, who all have dedicated sales teams in this segment.
+Major travel agents handling this market include JTB, KNT, NTA, TOBU TOP TOURs and ATI (Asahi Travel International), all with dedicated sales teams in this segment.

 Planning a visit to market